- Compilation/

 Diagonal unitary decomposition

 Here, we show how the decomposition of a diagonal unitary operator comes about.
-We will first look at the single-qubit case and then generalize.
+We first look at the recursive decomposition, starting with the single-qubit case and then generalizing to multiple qubits.
 We will also outline the recursion that leads to the complete decomposition.

 Single-qubit diagonal unitary